Stephen-Hamilton-C/black-plus-material/README.md

 ## Installing

 Not yet available on the VS Code Extensions Marketplace.
-You can find a pre-built VSIX package in [releases](https://github.com/Stephen-Hamilton-C/black-plus-material/releases)
+You can find a pre-built VSIX package in [releases](https://github.com/Stephen-Hamilton-C/black-plus-material/releases/latest)

 ## Recommended Plugins and settings

 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) (by [Philipp Kief](https://github.com/PKief)): Beautiful icon theme that looks awesome with this theme.
-- [FiraCode](https://github.com/tonsky/FiraCode) (by [Nikita Prokopov](https://github.com/tonsky)): The best code ligature font I found, used in the screenshots.
+- [FiraCode](https://github.com/tonsky/FiraCode) (by [Nikita Prokopov](https://github.com/tonsky)): The best code ligature font vangware found, used in the screenshots.